lorrainea/MARS/README.md

 To compile MARS, please follow the instructions given in file INSTALL.

-Input: A set of sequences in FASTA format.
+<b>Input</b>: A set of sequences in FASTA format.
 The input file is specified using the -i option.

-Output: The set of refined (via cyclic shifts) sequences with no gaps added in FASTA format.
+<b>Output</b>: The set of refined (via cyclic shifts) sequences with no gaps added in FASTA format.
 The output file is specified using the -o option.
 This output file can then be used as input to the preferred MSA program to obtain the final alignment.